ahnaf-hasan/ahnaf-hasan/README.md

 I am skilled in Cybersecurity and IT Audit, with hands-on experience in various cybersecurity tools such as Wireshark, Burp Suite, Nmap, Metasploit, Lynis, and Nessus.
 I also have experience with IT audit tools like OpenVAS, Splunk, OSSEC, AuditBoard, ACL (Galvanize), and CaseWare IDEA.
 Additionally, I am familiar with GRC (Governance, Risk, and Compliance) platforms and frameworks, including ISO 27001, COBIT, and the NIST Cybersecurity Framework (CSF).

-Fun fact: Over 80% to 90% of cyberattacks start with phishing emails, which inspires me to focus on building stronger defenses.
+Fun fact: Over 80% to 90% of cyber attacks start with phishing emails, which inspires me to focus on building stronger defenses.

 My core skills are centered around JavaScript, Machine Learning, and Deep Learning.
 I particularly enjoy working extensively with Python and JavaScript.
 I have a strong passion for learning and implementing modern web technologies, security standards, and auditing practices.